Wall Street surges as Congress preps more stimulus and oil bounces back

 Netflix Inc (NFLX.O) more than doubled its own projections for new customers in the first quarter.
 However, its shares fell 2.9% as it forecast a weaker second half if the lockdown measures are lifted.

-The Russell 2000 index of U.S. small-cap stocks rallied 1.3% but it remains down nearly 30% from its February high, reflecting smaller companies’ recent underperformance companied to Wall Street’s largest firms.
+The Russell 2000 index of U.S. small-cap stocks rallied 1.4% but it remains down nearly 30% from its February high, reflecting smaller companies’ recent underperformance compared to Wall Street’s largest firms.

 “Small caps and mid-caps still haven’t seen a recovery, and that tells me the economy is still in question,” warned Ben Philips, Chief Investment Officer of the EventShares ETF (PLCY.Z).